creativetechnologylab/generative-ai-workshop/slides/slides.md

 ---
 # A Bit About Python Environments

 Python projects often work like this.
-They make use of multiple lirbaries.
-Python having a "library for everything" is what makes it so useful across different applications.
+They make use of multiple libraries all working together towards a larger goal.

+Python has "a library for everything," which is what makes it so useful when dealing with a wide range of problems.

 ---
 # A Bit About Python Environments